awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-controls.md

 ## Detect Whether Public Write Access to Amazon S3 Buckets is Allowed<a name="s3-disallow-public-write"></a>

-This guardrail detects whether public write access is allowed to Amazon S3 buckets\.
+This control detects whether public write access is allowed to Amazon S3 buckets\.
 It helps you maintain secure access to data stored in the buckets\.
-This guardrail does not change the status of the account\.
-This is a detective guardrail with strongly recommended guidance\.
-By default, this guardrail is not enabled\.
+This control does not change the status of the account\.
+This is a detective control with strongly recommended guidance\.
+By default, this control is not enabled\.

-The artifact for this guardrail is the following AWS Config rule\.
+The artifact for this control is the following AWS Config rule\.

 ```
 AWSTemplateFormatVersion: 2010-09-09